About the project

 United States Naval Academy / 2023

-Image curtesy USNA by Robertson.
+Image courtesy USNA by Robertson.

 Panelists respond to Rum and Vodka